How Can ChatGPT Support Human Security Testers to Help Mitigate Supply Chain Attacks?

 \subsubsection{\tool's Test Compilability Given Divergent Types of Prompts}

-The number of compilable tests for each prompt template varies a lot.
-As shown in Table~\ref{tab:rq2}, when $P_2$ was used and $M$ was not specified, \tool generated more compilable tests than what it did for the default template $P$ (42 vs.~40).
-When $P_5$ was used and no vulnerability ID was mentioned, \tool generated the same number of compilable tests as what it did for $P$---40.
-When $P_1$ was used and the vulnerable APIs were not specified, \tool generated slightly fewer compilable tests---39.
-However, when $P_3$ and $P_4$ were used, a lot fewer generated tests compile, i.e., 16 and 32.
-One possible reason is that both $P_3$ and $P_4$ significantly removed the code context relevant to test generation, while the other templates removed almost no code context.
+As shown in Table~\ref{tab:rq2}, when $P_2$ was used and M was not specified, \tool generated more compilable tests than it did for the default template $P$ (\noM vs.~\totalCompTest).
+However, when $P_3$ and $P_4$ were used, a lot fewer generated tests are compilable, i.e., \ying{\noC and \noExaTest}.
+One possible reason is that both $P_3$ and $P_4$ removed the code context, while the other templates removed almost no code context.
 As a generative AI tool, \tool predicts the next word(s) given a data sequence, by using (1) an encoder to process the input sequence and (2) a decoder to generate the output~\cite{inside-chatgpt}.
 It tended to generate more compilable tests when more relevant program context was provided.